Skip Navigation

 Advisory Board Member

-Reagan is a junior at The University of North Carolina at Chapel Hill, as a biology major on the pre-medicine track.
+Reagan is a senior at The University of North Carolina at Chapel Hill, as a biology major on the pre-medicine track.
 She was introduced to OKPAN by the Voices of Oklahoma program, OKPAN’s high school internship, during her high school years and now maintains connection as a mentor.
 Reagan loves working with children and other adolescents, reading, and making a difference!

 Reagan Bieligk